vitorapaiva/zend-certification/1-basics/Basics.md

 ## PECL (PHP Extension Community Library)

-	* Repository for PHP extensions; similar structure and concept to the php code repository PEAR (PHP Extension and Application Repository) (REVISAR)
+	* Repository for PHP extensions; similar structure and concept to the php code repository PEAR (PHP Extension and Application Repository).
+PECL is the repository and its extensions can be installed through the PEAR commands

-## CORE Extensions (REVISAR)
+## CORE Extensions
 	* There are a set of various php language elements, called core extensions, that are part of the php core

-	* They include specific arrays, classes, objects, etc
+	* They include specific arrays, classes, objects, etc.
+	* They cannot be left out of the PHP compilation
+		* Arrays
+		* Classes/Objects
+		* CSPRNG
+		* Date/Time
+		* Directories
+		* Error Handling
+		* Program execution
+		* Filesystem
+		* Filter
+		* Function Handling
+		* Hash
+		* PHP Options/Info
+		* Mail
+		* Math
+		* Misc.
+		* Network
+		* Output Control
+		* Password Hashing
+		* Phar
+		* Reflection
+		* POSIX Regex
+		* Sessions
+		* SPL
+		* Streams
+		* Strings
+		* Tokenizer
+		* URLs
+		* Variable handling

 ## Userland rules